ashish0kumar/windots/README.md

 ## ⌨️ GlazeWM keybindings

-You can always change these in your Glaze config.
+You can always change these in your `glazewm/config.yaml`

 | Keys                                                                   | Action                                                          |
 |------------------------------------------------------------------------|-----------------------------------------------------------------|